 Economics of Climate Change Adaptation in Europe (ECONADAPT)

-The need for an economic rationale for climate adaptation is recognised within the EU and globally.
-The ECONADAPT project advances the knowledge and evidence base on the economics of adaptation, and converts the findings into practical material to support decision making.
-It applies adaptation economics in risk management, project appraisal, impact assessments and planning processes that need enhanced economic information.
-Innovative methods are co-developed and tested in a participative way with a diverse user groups engaged in adaptation policy at multiple governance scales.
+The ECONADAPT project, on the Economics of Adaptation, was a research project funded by the European Union Seventh Framework Programme (FP7).
+Recognizing that there is an economic rationale for climate change adaptation, the ECONADAPT project set out to advance the knowledge and evidence base on the economics of adaptation and to develop practical material to support decision making processes.
+ECONADAPT applied adaptation economics in several decision making scenarios that could require economic information including risk management, project appraisal, impact assessments and planning processes.
+Throughout the project innovative methods were co-developed and tested in a participative way with diverse stakeholders engaged in adaptation policy at multiple governance scales.

 Background - From Theory to Practice

 As climate change adaptation moves from theory to practice, more detailed economic analysis is needed.
 This need is recognised internationally, in particular by the EU Strategy on adaptation to climate change.
-However, the economics of adaptation remains in its infancy.
-Multiple methodological challenges exist, for example managing uncertainties and longer time periods, or the cost-benefit analysis of non-engineering measures.
-Moreover, past work was primarily undertaken within an abstract and theoretical framework and has insufficiently focused on meeting the needs of decision makers.
+However, the economics of adaptation remains a relatively new field and multiplemethodological challenges exist.
+For example, methods to deal with managing uncertain-ties, long term decision making, or the cost-benefit analysis of non-engineering measures continue to pose challenges to decision makers and economists alike.
+Prior to the ECONADAPT project, most research on the economics of adaptation was undertaken within an abstract and theoretical framework and therefore was insufficient to meet the practical needs of decision makers.

 Objective - Economic Appraisal Criteria for Adaptation Actions